FaysilAlshareef/FaysilAlshareef/README.md

 > *"Continuous learning and adaptation are the keys to success in the ever-evolving world of technology."*

 Experienced Software Engineer with **2+ years** of expertise in developing enterprise-level microservices applications using .NET and modern cloud technologies.
 Specialized in building scalable systems for **sales, purchasing, and financial card management**.
-Currently serving as a **Senior Software Engineer at ANIS** since July 2023, where I lead technical initiatives, mentor team members, and deliver high-quality solutions using microservices architecture, event sourcing, and distributed systems.
+Currently serving as a **Mid Software Engineer at ANIS** since July 2023, where I lead technical initiatives, mentor team members, and deliver high-quality solutions using microservices architecture, event sourcing, and distributed systems.

 ### 🌟 Key Highlights

-- 🏢 **Senior Software Engineer** at ANIS (July 2023 - Present)
+- 🏢 **Mid Software Engineer** at ANIS (July 2023 - Present)
 - 🚀 Expert in **Microservices Architecture** & **Event Sourcing**
 - 🤖 **GitHub Copilot Expert User** - AI-Assisted Development Pioneer
 - 📈 Increased development velocity by **30%+** through AI-powered coding practices